NerLOR/multisocket/README.md

 A library written in C to provide simple IPv4/TCP and IPv6/TCP sockets in Lua.
 The library uses the [OpenSSL](https://www.openssl.org/) library to encrypt connections.
 UDP is currently not supported.
+With the HTTP module, it is possible to wrap a TCP/SSL connection to create a HTTP object.

 ## Compatibility
 The library is designed to be used in **Lua 5.3**,